Q: Are Peregrine Falcons an endangered species?

 Q: How old are the adults in the Richmond pair?

 The male peregrine falcon was banded as a chick on May 4, 2015.
 The female is unbanded and therefore her age is unknown, but she is in adult plumage and therefore is at least in the third calendar year of her life.

 Q: How long do Peregrine Falcons live?

 According to the US Geological Survey, the maximum lifespan documented for a banded falcon in the wild is 19 years and 9 months.

-Q: Has this pair always nested at this site?
+Q: Do Peregrine Falcons in Richmond always nest at this site?